-The Team wishes to release this Setting if our community shows enough interest so if you like what you saw in our Youtube Videos go ahead and Subscribe to this special Newsletter.
+The Team wishes to release this Setting if our community shows enough interest so if you like what you saw in our Youtube Videos and our Genesis Zine, go ahead and Subscribe to this special Newsletter.

 "Paradox!
 Oh well..!
 Do you think this is weird?!?"

 Join us on a long and dangerous journey!

 Light and Darkness step into Shartia’s void and all they see is Chaos in a form no God ever encountered.
 Light transforms to Akarut, Darkness transforms to Zoda and united do battle.
 Chaos responses and the clashes of the eternal battle create a massive glob of mortal matter in space.

 Akarut touches Zoda and Zoda touches Akarut and Natrutat, daughter of the Gods is born in the form of a silver moon.
 Chaos attacks the moon with rath and cracks a tiny piece of it, corrupting it in his hands.
 The two Greater Gods alongside their wounded daughter retaliate in agony and Chaos vanishes into deep space allowing life to grow.

 The small corrupted moonstone falls into the mortal glob of matter and gets lost.
 Light creates good and Darkness creates evil, Natruta who so much loved her parents creates balance.
 Together they work and create Shartia reforming the mortal globe of matter into earth, water, air, fire, and ether.
 Life thrives upon the lands and seas of Shartia.
 The three Gods give an oath to never interfere with the mortal world and let it be.
 Chaos is no more.